 A Screening-Level Ecological Risk Assessment for Microplastics in Seafood in American Samoa

-Researchers from Arizona State University are using a risk assessment framework to quantify microplastics in water, sediment, and bivalves at three sites in American Samoa, as well as assess the types and concentrations of organic contaminants in the water, sediment, bivalve and microplastic samples.
+Researchers from Arizona State University used a risk assessment framework to quantify microplastics in water, sediment, and invertebrates at three sites in American Samoa, as well as assess the types and concentrations of organic contaminants in the water, sediment, invertebrates, and microplastic samples.

 Type of Project: Research

 Project Dates: August 2017 – July 2020

 Researchers from Arizona State University, with support from a NOAA Marine Debris Program Research grant, worked with partners from the American Samoa Environmental Protection Agency and Department of Marine and Wildlife Resources in American Samoa to collect and analyze microplastics and contaminants from water and sediment samples, as well as from invertebrates (bivalves and gastropods) and locally caught fish.